5 Reasons to Eat More Fiber in Menopause

-Fiber, found in fruits, vegetables, legumes, nuts, and grains, is the food that feeds your gut microbiome.
+Fiber — found in fruits, vegetables, legumes, nuts, and grains — is the food that feeds your gut microbiome.
 Fiber cannot be digested by the human stomach.
 Instead, it acts as a food source for the bacteria that live in the gut.
-Fiber is passed out through your body, which helps keep your digestive system healthy, flushing out things like cholesterol and harmful carcinogens out of the body.
+Fiber is passed out through your body, which helps keep your digestive system healthy.

 So how can fiber benefit the health of women undergoing the menopausal transition?